 5 years after Pitch Black, the wanted criminal Riddick arrives on a planet called Helion Prime, and finds himself up against an invading empire called the Necromongers, an army that plans to convert or kill all humans in the universe.

 The son of a virtual world designer goes looking for his father and ends up inside the digital world that his father designed.
-He meets his father's creation turned bad and a unique ally who was born inside the digital domain of The Grid.
+He meets his father's corrupted creation and a unique ally who was born inside the digital world.

-Enterprise crew member Data was taking part in an operation the Federation has with a race known as the So'na to observe another race known as the Ba'ku.
-They're wearing stealth suits so that the Ba'ku cannot see them.
-But suddenly Data rips off his suit and reveals himself and exposes everyone.
+Lt.
+Commander Data was taking part in an operation the Federation has with a race known as the Son'a to observe another race known as the Ba'ku.
+They are wearing stealth suits so that the Ba'ku cannot see them.
+But suddenly, Data rips off his stealth suit, reveals himself and exposes everyone.
 Picard is them contacted by Admiral Dougherty who tells Picard that Data has to be stopped even if it means destroying him.
-Picard asks for permission to try and stop him without doing that.
-He succeeds.
+Picard requests permission to try and stop him without doing that, he succeeds.
 He then tries to find out what happened to Data.
-That's when they discover of a plot by the So'na and the Federation to remove the Ba'ku from the planet because they want to tap the radiation being emitted by the nearby planet's rings which have regenerative properties.
-Picard then airs his objections to Dougherty who tells him that everything they're doing is within the Federation guidelines.
+That's when they discover a plot by the Son'a and the Federation to remove the Ba'ku from the planet because they want to tap the radiation being emitted by the nearby planet's rings which have regenerative properties.
+Picard then airs his objections to Dougherty who tells him that everything they are doing is within the Federation guidelines.
 That's when Picard steps down as Captain and decides to help the Ba'ku.
-Data, Crusher, Worf and Troi ...
+Data, Crusher, Worf and Troi join...
 Written by

 43 of 59 people found this review helpful.